The Difference Between Federalists and Federalism and the Different Types of Federalism

 Examples of Different Types of Federalism

-- Dual Federalism (Big Government Federalism) is the idea that the union and states share power, but the Federal Government holds more than the individual states.
+- Dual Federalism (Big Government Federalism) is the idea that the union and states share power, but that a central Federal Government holds more power than the individual states.
 This is a more classically conservative form that can ensure cohesive policy between states due to the fact that it can dictate state policy to some extent.

 - Cooperative Federalism (Small Government “States’ Rights” Federalism) is the idea that the federal government and the state government share power equally.
-This is a more classically liberal form that allows for a wide range of differences between states, as it generally sacrifices some classical conservative central control (as the federal government can’t fully dictate policy).
+This is a more classically liberal form that allows for a wide range of differences between states.
+This form generally sacrifices some classical conservative central control for “states’ rights” (as the federal government can’t fully dictate policy, states have more flexibility to write their own rules).

-- A Confederation (Confederalism) typically describes a union of States (or other self-governing bodies) that cooperate, but are only loosely beholden to a central government.
-This is a very classically liberal solution that allows for more extreme solutions of any type.
-NOTE: Although any type Union in which states or other entities retain power can be described as a Confederation, given American history, we typically would consider a confederacy to have a weak central power or no central power.
+- A Confederation (Confederalism) typically, at least in more modern times (when not used as a synonym for a federation, as it often was in history), describes a union of States (or other self-governing bodies) that cooperate, but are only loosely beholden to a central government.
+In other words, if we consider a confederation to be a looser union of entities (like cooperative federalism) and a federation to be a union with a more prominent central government (like dual federalism), then we can see confederalism as a very classically liberal solution to unionism with a focus on states’ rights over central government.
+NOTE: To be clear, Although any type Union in which states or other entities retain power can be described as a Confederation (as it often was in history), given American history specifically, we typically would consider a confederacy to have a weak central power or no central power.
 It denotes “very small central government states’ rights focused federalism.”

 Ever since 1776, the term Federalism has been used politically by divisive factions to describe both the original Union of States (the Confederation of States favored by the Anti-Federalist) and the idea of creating a more perfect Union (via the Constitution, favored by the Federalists).
 This has led to the problem of finding a simple definition of Federalism.